freesewing/freesewing/markdown/dev/tutorials/pattern-design/constructing-the-neck-opening/en.md

 Your goal is to construct a slightly oval neck opening that has a circumference that is the `head` measurements multiplied by the `neckRatio` option.

 That might involve some trial and error.
-But since the neck opening will be symetric both horizontal and vertical, you only need to construct one quadrant.
+But since the neck opening will be symmetric both horizontal and vertical, you only need to construct one quadrant.

 We'll be adding some points to our pattern to do just that.
 But we want to have access to our measurements and options to do so.
 For this, you first update the shorthand call